This section describes grading factors, procedures and common terms used in grading Canadian grain.

 - The Certificate Final is issued by the Canadian Grain Commission for each cargo of export grain.
 The Certificate Final stipulates the grade and weight of the grain loaded on a vessel.

-- Chlorophyll is the green pigment found in all green plants.
-It is essential for photosynthesis.
-In canola, seeds lose their chlorophyll as they ripen.
-However, canola seeds do not all ripen at once.
-Therefore in harvested canola, some seeds may still contain some chlorophyll.
+- Chlorophyll is a green pigment found in all green plants that is essential for photosynthesis.
+In canola, the seeds lose their chlorophyll as they ripen, however, the seeds do not ripen all at once therefore when harvested some seeds still contain chlorophyll.
+Immature canola seeds can contain very high levels of chlorophyll.

 - Classes are defined under the Canada Grain Act.
 Class, in respect of grain, means any variety or varieties of grain designated by order of the Canadian Grain Commission as a class.